ngbgithub/The-One-True-Makefile/README.md

 In order to adapt this template for your own project, you will probably want to do the following:

-* Replace this `README.ms` file with one that is appropriate for your project.
+* Replace this `README.md` file with one that is appropriate for your project.
 You should probably also replace (or delete) the `COPYING` file, and maybe the `INSTALL` file, if you've seen fit to modify the build/install process.